Semi-Supervised Co-Analysis of 3D Shape Styles from Projected Lines: Related work

 \rz{ \paragraph{Supervised style localization.} The work by Hu et al.~\shortcite{Style17} also learns to locate style patches, but it takes as input a collection of 3D shapes with expert-provided style clustering.
 In contrast, the input to our work is only such a shape collection, {\em without any style clustering\/}.
 In our semi-supervised version, the user can provide style labels or style ranking triplets, but only over a very small percentage of the data.
 Therefore, their work is exclusively on feature selection based on a given style clustering while we need to solve both clustering and feature extraction simultaneously.

 Another difference, a subtle one, is that Hu et al.~\shortcite{Style17} aim to locate {\em style-defining\/} patches, i.e., all patches which together define a particular style, while our analysis seeks to find {\em style-discriminative\/} patches, i.e., those which can distinguish a style from the others.
 In their work, style-defining patches are simply a combination of style-discriminative patches.
-Technically, the feature learning schemes of the two methods are different and they operate on different features: we work with projected feature lines and Hu et al.~\shortcite{Style17} employed similar features as Lun et al.~\shortcite{lun2015elements}. }
+Technically, the feature learning schemes of the two methods are different and they operate on different features: we work with projective line drawings and Hu et al.~\shortcite{Style17} employed similar features as Lun et al.~\shortcite{lun2015elements}. }